Remediation protocols & grievance mechanisms

 BESTSELLER's escalation protocols apply universally across all markets in our supply chain.
 Alignment of escalation protocols provides more reliable data on concerns in our supply chain and will help us share these concerns with our stakeholders and develop stronger business practices internally and with our partners in the industry to address and mitigate these issues before they arise.

 Through BESTSELLER's parent company, HEARTLAND, we have a whistle-blower system that is available to all colleagues and cooperation partners.
-All reports are received by a team consisting of a few persons from HEARTLAND A/S and United Law A/S. The whistle-blower system is not managed by the Global Supply Chain department.
+All reports are received by a team consisting of a few people from HEARTLAND A/S and United Law A/S. The whistle-blower system is not managed by the Global Supply Chain department.